Joseph Francis Shea: Breakdown

 The pressure of the investigation took a psychological toll on Shea.
-He had trouble sleeping and began to resort to barbiturates and alcohol in order to help himself cope.
-Shea was not the only NASA employee who found the aftermath of the fire difficult to handle: Robert Seamans wrote that "key people from Houston would fly up to Washington to testify and literally sob all the way on the plane", and a man who worked under Shea suffered a nervous breakdown and was reportedly taken to a mental hospital in a straitjacket.
-A few weeks after the fire, Shea's colleagues began to notice that he too was behaving erratically.
+He had trouble sleeping and began resorting to barbiturates and alcohol in order to help himself cope.
+Shea was not the only NASA employee who found the aftermath of the fire difficult to handle: Robert Seamans wrote "key people from Houston would fly up to Washington to testify and literally sob all the way on the plane", and a man who worked under Shea suffered a nervous breakdown and was reportedly taken to a mental hospital in a straitjacket.
+A few weeks after the fire, Shea's colleagues began to notice he too was behaving erratically.
 Chris Kraft, whose father had suffered from schizophrenia, later related Shea's behavior in one meeting:

 Joe Shea got up and started calmly with a report on the state of the investigation.
 But within a minute, he was rambling, and in another thirty seconds, he was incoherent.
 I looked at him and saw my father, in the grip of dementia praecox.
 It was horrifying and fascinating at the same time.

 NASA administrator James Webb became increasingly worried about Shea's mental state.
-Specifically, he was concerned that Shea might not be able to deal with the hostile questioning that he would receive from the congressional inquiry into the Apollo 1 fire.
-Senator Walter Mondale had accused NASA engineers of "criminal negligence" with regard to the design and construction of the Apollo command module, and it was expected that Shea would be in the firing line.
+Specifically, he was concerned Shea might not be able to deal with the hostile questioning he would receive from the congressional inquiry into the Apollo 1 fire.
+Senator Walter Mondale had accused NASA engineers of "criminal negligence" with regard to the design and construction of the Apollo command module, and it was expected Shea would be in the firing line.
 In March, Webb sent Robert Seamans and Charles Berry, NASA's head physician, to speak with Shea and ask him to take an extended voluntary leave of absence.
 This would, they hoped, protect him from being called to testify.
 A press release had already been prepared, but Shea refused, threatening to resign rather than take leave.
 As a compromise, he agreed to meet with a psychiatrist and to abide by an independent assessment of his psychological fitness.
 Yet this approach to removing Shea from his position was also unsuccessful.
-As one of his friends later recounted:

-The psychiatrists came back saying, 'He's so smart, he's so intelligent!'
-Here Joe was, ready to kill himself, but he could still outsmart the psychiatrists.
+One of his friends later recounted: "The psychiatrists came back saying, 'He's so smart, he's so intelligent!'
+Here Joe was, ready to kill himself, but he could still outsmart the psychiatrists."